renanxcortes/springerQuarantineBooksR/README.md

 ## Installation

-Assuming you have `devtools` installed and loaded, you can install `springerQuarantineBooksR` with the following code:
+Assuming you have [devtools](https://github.com/r-lib/devtools) installed, you can install `springerQuarantineBooksR` with the following code:

 ```
 devtools::install_github("renanxcortes/springerQuarantineBooksR")